-This equipment has been tested and found to comply with the limits for a Class B digital device pursuant to Part 15 of the FCC Rules.
-These limits are designed to provide reasonable protection against radio interference in a residential environment.
-AirLive WT-2000 ARM can generate, use and radiate radio frequency energy and, if not installed and used in accordance with the instructions in this manual, may cause harmful interference to radio communications.
+This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of FCC Rules.
+These limits are designed to provide reasonable protection against harmful interference in a residential installation.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.
-If AirLive WT-2000 ARM does cause harmful interference to radio or television reception, which is found by turning the equipment ON and OFF, the user is encouraged to try to reduce the interference by one or more of the following measures:
+If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures:

-- Adjust or relocate the receiving antenna - Increase the separation between the equipment or device - Consult a dealer or an experienced technician for assistance
+- 1. Reorient or relocate the receiving antenna. - 2.
+Increase the separation between the equipment and receiver. - 3.
+Connect the equipment into an outlet on a circuit different from that to which the receiver is connected. - 4.
+Consult the dealer or an experienced radio technician for help.